Netflix, Amazon face EU quota on European works

 Current broadcasting rules require on-demand services to promote the production of and access to European works, without specifying quotas.
 However, in response to this, over half of the EU’s 28 members have introduced national quotas.
 Traditional broadcasters have to reserve over half of their transmission time to European works.

-In France, for example, on-demand services such as Netflix are already forced to reserve 60 percent of their catalogue for European content.
+In France, for example, on-demand services established in the country are already forced to reserve 60 percent of their catalog for European content.

 The new proposal will also make video-sharing platforms such as YouTube impose stricter age barriers for minors to protect them from harmful content.